PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/if_statements.md

 ```
 ````
 `````
-if-statement are often paired with an else-statements, which are usually referred to as the else-branch of the if-statement.
+if-statements are often paired with else-statements, which are usually referred to as the else-branch of the if-statement.

-`else` provides a alternative statement, or code-block, that will only be executed if the condition is false.
+`else` provides an alternative statement, or code-block, that will only be executed if the condition is false.

 `````{syntax-start} if-statement Basics
 :class: dropdown